-January 6th is Three Kings Day in Mexico, known in Spanish as el Día de Reyes.
+January 6th is Three Kings Day in Mexico, known in Spanish as el Día de los Reyes Magos or El Día de Reyes.
 This is Epiphany on the church calendar, the 12th day after Christmas (sometimes referred to as Twelfth Night), when Christians commemorate the arrival of the Magi or "Wise Men" who arrived bearing gifts for the Christ Child.
-In Mexico, children receive gifts on this day, brought by the three kings, or los Reyes Magos, whose names are Melchor, Gaspar, and Baltazar.
-Some children receive gifts from both Santa Claus and the Kings, but Santa is seen as an imported custom, and the traditional day for Mexican children to receive gifts is January 6.
+The word Epiphany means revelation or manifestation and the holiday celebrates the revelation of the baby Jesus to the world (represented by the Magi).

-Arrival of the Magi:
+Arrival of the Magi

-Rosca de Reyes:
+Rosca de Reyes

 Read more about Rosca de Reyes, its symbolism, and how to make, or where to buy one.

 There are many campaigns to bring toys to underprivileged children in Mexico for Three Kings Day.
 If you will be visiting Mexico at this time of year and would like to participate, pack a few books or toys that don't need batteries in your suitcase to donate.
 Your hotel or resort can likely direct you to a local organization doing a toy drive, or contact Pack with a Purpose to see if they have any drop-off centers in the area you will be visiting.

 In Mexico, the Christmas holiday usually lasts until January 6, and depending on the day of the week that it falls, schools go back in session on January 7 or 8.
 The Christmas season in the traditional church calendar lasts until February 2nd (Candlemas), so some Mexicans will leave their Christmas decorations up until that date.